5roop/task1/README.md

 * The results presented correspond to the `lgbt` dataset.
 It could easily be recalculated for the `migrants` dataset as well, but I did not combine the two datasets and train classifiers on the resulting conglomerate.
 Please advise if this should be done.
 * Only in my final tests, when I was certain how to setup the pipeline, was the pipeline run with a bit more automatization.
 In the future, especially with the expected consistent input formats, I expect to be able to run the experiments with much less human intervention and automatic result reporting.

-# Open questions
-* Should I continue with the joint lgbt and migrant hate speech classifier?
-* I'd really like to sort out the problems I found with the HuggingFace API, do you have any pointers for me or should I try to fix it on my own?

 # Addendum